IntersectMBO/plutus/docs/playground/README.md

 The wallet pane is only active after the current contract has been compiled successfully.
 In fact, only in this case is the correct set of wallet endpoints known.
 Execution of the event sequence may fail when one or more arguments to one or more events is not a legitimate value of the corresponding type of contract endpoint function.
 In this case, each event with malformed argument(s) ought to be tinted red, while all malformed argument(s) are highlighted.

-### Mockchain pane
+### Transactions pane

-The mockchain pane has three major parts.
+The transactions pane has three major parts.

-1. A visual representation of the mockchain in the form of the UTxO graph.
-The UTxO graph consists of nodes that represent individual (valid) transactions and edges that represent (valid) input-output connections.
+1. A visual representation of the transactions in the form of the UTxO graph.
+The UTxO graph consists of (a) nodes that represent individual (valid) transactions, (b) and edges between nodes that represent (valid) input-output connections, and (c) unmatched outgoing edges that represent unspent transaction outputs.
 2. The final assignment of funds to wallets.
 This may be a subsets of the overall funds, because some funds may be locked by scripts.
 Optionally, the wallets should be colour coded and edges paying funds to those wallets should use the same colour.
 Moreover, we may display the wallet funds as coloured bars whose relative length represents their relative (final) value.
 3. A possibly empty list of *invalid* transactions, each of which indicates the reason for why it is invalid.

 Optionally, provide introspection facilities for valid and invalid transactions and graph edges.
 In particular, to query information that helps with debugging and also includes rejected, invalid transactions and failed script execution.
+Moreover, show the points in the graph, where a blockchain trigger was activated for a wallet.

 ## Protocol between the frontend and backend